Why fully tiled?

 Ceramic mosaic vs Glass mosaic?

-Ceramic or as they should be called porcelain tiles are commonly used in public swimming pools due to their thickness and durability.
+Ceramic or porcelain tiles are commonly used in public swimming pools due to their thickness and durability.
 They are very dense tiles that have been fired at high temperature.
 This melts the material to a density that doesn't allow water to penetrate the body of the tile.
 Not all ceramic tiles can be used in swimming pools.
 The manufacturing process is different to glass mosaic production and cannot achieve the same vibrancy in colour.
 Please give us a call if you need help with choosing the right product.

 Glass mosaics are very popular since they produce much nicer texture and colour.
 This doesn't change with time since the colour is molten into the glass.
-Glass mosaics can achieve pearl look that acts as little mirrors.
+Glass mosaics can achieve pearl look where mosaic pieces acts as little mirrors.
 The mosaic then reflects the light back into the water.
 When this happens light scatters multiple times into the blue spectrum and produces more vibrant and beautiful look.
 At night, the smooth shiny surface of the glass mosaic will help in reflecting the LED light.